jct94/onion-scraper/README.md

 ## Basic setup

 ### Tor setup
-Before you run the torBot make sure the following things are done properly:
+Before you run the scrapper make sure the following things are done properly:

 * Run tor service
 `sudo service tor start`
-or `brew services tor start` for MacOS user
+or `brew services tor start` for MacOS users

 * Set a password for tor